Skip to content

 Why layering works: logic, order, and skin layers

-The Korean routine follows “thin to thick”: start with watery textures and small molecules, then move to richer formulas that seal in hydration and actives.
-Lightweight liquids like toner and essence hydrate and prep the skin; high-potency serums target specific goals such as hyperpigmentation or blemishes; creams and—optionally—oils lock everything in.
-This order supports the skin barrier, prevents conflicts between actives, and improves absorption without overloading the skin.
+Korean skincare routines work from thin to thick: first watery textures with smaller molecules, then increasingly richer formulas that seal in moisture and active ingredients.
+Lightweight liquids such as toners and essences hydrate and prep the skin, highly concentrated serums target specific concerns like hyperpigmentation or blemishes, while creams and, optionally, oils seal everything in.
+This order supports the skin barrier, helps prevent ingredient conflicts, and improves absorption without overloading the skin.

-The right order at a glance
+The correct order at a glance

 • 2.
 Water-based cleanser: removes dirt and sweat

 • 3.
-Exfoliation (2–3x/week): AHA, BHA, or PHA
+Exfoliant (2–3x/week): AHA, BHA, or PHA

 • 4.
 Toner: hydration and pH reset

 • 5.
-Essence: intensive hydration, preparation
+Essence: intensive hydration and prep

 • 6.
-Serum/Ampoule: targeted actives
+Serum/Ampoule: targeted active ingredients

 • 7.
 Mask (optional, 1–3x/week): extra care